TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 contribute to greater numerical stability (the logarithm grows at a low rate), resulting in less drastic changes in the temperature during optimization and thereby making training more stable.

+#figure(
+  image(
+  width: 75%,
+  "../../figures/clip.png"),
+  caption: [Illustration of CLIP training.
+A batch of image-text pairs is passed through the model and embedded into a shared latent space.
+  The cosine similarity between all pairs is computed and softmax-normalized to calculate the image-to-text and text-to-image loss.
+The final loss is the mean of both losses @clip.
+  The example is shown with a batch size of 6.
+The figure does not originate from the original paper, but is a custom visualization of the concept.
+Image-Text pair is taken from the MSCOCO train set @coco, and they do not refer to the contrastive loss of 6 pairs at the top of the figure.
+They are merely indicators of the input to the model.], ) <clip_fig>

 In the matrix $bold(L)$, the cosine similarity between image $i$ and text $j$ in the batch is denoted by $L_(i,j)$, where the diagonal elements contain the similarity for positive pairs.
 To maximize the similarity between positive pairs $(i, i)$, and minimize the similarity between negative pairs $(i, j)$, with $i eq.not j$, cross-entropy loss is yet again.